-With such a tool, they can find the information they need to answer queries in moments rather than minutes if a customer calls or sends an email.
-This means they can work far more efficiently.
+With such a tool, they can find the information they need to answer queries in moments rather than minutes.

 Of course, when you do meet your staff’s expectations by providing them with the tools they need, it’s going to make dealing with difficult customers even easier.

-Whether it’s thanks to the job management software your staff uses in the office to create and send an invoice, or the mobile app you engineers use to easily fill in forms and collect signatures in the field.
+It could be due to job management software used in the office or a mobile app used in the field.
 These tools make the difference between one task flowing quickly into another.

-Without them, you’ll only end up having staff who feel like they’re banging their head against a brick wall, just to send an email!
-When processes run smoothly, your staff are likely to feel happier in the work they’re doing.
+Without them, staff may feel like they’re banging their head against a brick wall trying to finish simple tasks.
+When processes run smoothly, though, staff are likely to feel happier at work.

 When that’s the case, that mood will flow over to affect your customers, too.

-3. Let customers access data with an online portal
+3. Let customers access their data through an online portal